 61. “I teach my daughter, who is 23 years old; she plays very well, but in a match play hers nerves often a prank.
 Can you give me some tips on how to train these?”

-– The pieces of advise I gave to no. 51 (above) might help in teaching your daughter how to play tennis in a more relaxed state of mind.
+– The pieces of advice I gave to no. 51 (above) might help in teaching your daughter how to play tennis in a more relaxed state of mind.
 Best of luck!

 62. “I need to improve a lot of aspects of tennis but my number one thing is footwork specially going towards backhand.”

 – This spring I’ll demonstrate (through videos) the footwork that applies to different strokes.
-But until them check out the advice I gave to no. 55 (above).
+But until then, check out the advice I gave to no. 55 (above).

 63. “How to focus on one shot at a time.”

-– I find that keeping track of the score and visualizing myself winning the next point really helps in staying focused in the present and be positive during the match.
+– I find that keeping track of the score and visualizing myself winning the next point really helps to stay focused in the present and be positive during the match.
 Try it and see if it helps.

 64. “My tennis is in my head.
 There is nothing too much wrong with my game but I have days when I lose my confidence and play appallingly.
 Sadly, today was one of them!
 I definitely need mental strength and self-belief!”

-– Please see the advise I gave at no. 51 (above).
+– Please see the advice I gave at no. 51 (above).